fodare/Azure_Lessons/README.md

 - Having difficulties reviewing raw application data.
 - When certain data might not be relevant to your needs.
 - Alerts to notify you when recommended tresholds for resources are breached. (e.g Autoscale matric, CPU usage)

+## Lesson 5: Automation

+This chapter we would discuss how to utilize ARM templates and other automated tools to help speed us deployment of resources.
+Using ARM templates has multiple advantages over manual deployment procedures.
+Some of the advanatages are:
+- Consistency within deployments.
+- complex deployments are made easy.
+- There is a reduction of errors.
+- Easily reused.
+- Faster deployment as it requires human interactions.

+### Elements of ARM Template:
+- Schema - JSON based entries.
+- ContentVersion - Helps track versions of templates.
+- Parameters - Useful to store values before the deployment procedures.
+- Variables - Define expressions that would be reused trought the deployment.
+- Functions - User defined functions.
+- Resources - Define resources that are being defined or updated.
+- Outputs - Holds outputs logs / data after the deployment is done.
+Can be used to validate a deployment.

+Sample steps to delpoy a VM using ARM templates:

+From Azure portal, search deploy and select Deploy a custom template.
+You would be provided with sample preconfigured templates for a linux Virtual machine, Windows Virtual machine, Create a Web app, SQL db etc...
+You can select one of the sample template and enter details needed for the new VM so you can download the ARM templates / simply deploy the templates from Azure portal.

+Example: Deploy a storage account using an ARM template

+1. From Azure portal navigate to storage accounts.
+2. Create a new storage account using the + New button with the following settings:
+   - Resource group: Select an existing resource group / create a new one.
+      - Stroage-rsg is included with a series of letters/numbers.
+   - Storage account name: {Enter desired name}
+   - Location: {Enter desired location}
+   - Performance: {Standard}
+   - Account kind: StorageV2 (general purpose v2)
+   - Replication: Read-access geo redundant storage (RA-GRS)
+3. Click Download a template for automation and click Download on the next page.
+4. Once downloaded, unzip the tempalte.zip and there will be 2 JSONs parameters.json and template.json.
+5. Open the parameters.json in a text editor.
+6. Find the following "storageAccountName": and change the value to null to enable a unique value to be added for each deployement.
+7. Save the parameters.json
+8. Returning to the Azure Portal navigate to a Services called Deploy a custom template.
+9. Click on Build your own template in the editor.
+10. Click Load file and select template.json and Save.
+11. Click Edit parameters and select parameters.json and Save.
+12. In the TODO you will enter the following:
+      - Resource group: Storage-rsg
+      - Stroage Account Name: {Enter desired name} This should be a unique name
+13. Follow the rest to deploy your new storage account using the template.

+### Desired State Configuration (DSC)
+Can be used to automatically check for required roles/softwares in the virtual machine and install then if needed.
+This is useful to help make the configurations of related virtual machines more uniform

+Elements of DSC script:
+- Configuration block.
+- Node block.
+- Resource block.

+DCS requirement:
+- Automation account
+- Windows, Linux
+- VMF5.1 installed.

+### Azure policies

+Azure policy can be used to automate and enforce organizations / business requirements.
+It's useful tool to help prevent users from performing certain actions that are against company/industry requirements.
+In addition to restricting specific actions, Azure Policy also provides a compliance report providing a list of resources that are not compliant.
+This report will be useful for auditing purposes.

+Sample: create an Azure Policy that will prevent users from creating Virtual Machines that are not listed in the approved VM sizes.

+1. From Azure portal.
+Navigate to plicy and enter the following:
+2. Navigate to plicy and enter the following:
+ - Scope select the ... to change the scope to desired scope.
+ - Subscription: (default)
+ - Resource group: Stagging
+3. Finish the selection of the policy.
+4. Find the policy with the Name of allowed virtual Machine SKU sizes.
+5. Click on Allowed Virtual Machine sku sizes to see the defination as code for the policy.
+6. Review the compliance report which should be at 100%.
+7. Notice if the provisioning when you try to create a VM in the staging resource group with a Size for a B series, E series, or most other sized Vms.
+ - You should see an error message > Resource (Name) was disallowed by policy (Code: requestDisallowedByPolicy)
+   - Policy: Allowed virtual machine size SKUs
+8. Try creating a VM higher than the one defined in the policy.
+This should fail.